Green Party Monetary Policy

 Green Party clauses EC662 and EC663 complain that the “existing banking system is undemocratic” and the “supply of our national currency must be fully restored to democratic and public control”.
 Several questions arise.
 Why should it be democratic?
 And, if it should, at what level?
 National or local?
 And how would “democratic control” work?

 Here exposed is a major contradiction in the Green Party’s approach.
 On other matters, they want to advance autonomy and decentralisation.
-But this means that higher-level (democratic) bodies have less power to interfere with (some) local decisions.
+Decentralisation means that higher-level (democratic) bodies have less power to interfere with (some) local decisions.
 Otherwise, power is not devolved.
 You cannot have it both ways.
-Power is not decentralised if higher authorities always vet local decisions.
+Power is not decentralised if higher authorities always vet local decisions, as the Green Party proposes with banks.

 Allowing lending and borrowing between individuals and businesses would mean that money is created at a local level, and it is not subject to “democratic control” by a national body.
 The Green Party has ruled this out.
 They want to centralise the control of money.